mobapi/dugout/README.md

 ##### Variable reference

-A variable could be reference in the project configuration, as the following examples:
+A variable could be reference in the container configuration, as the following examples:

 |Variable|Reference|
 |---|---|